a-x-/parallel/README.md

 # parallel
-Run object of functions of promises in parallel and return promise where all are done.
+Run object of functions of promises in parallel and return a promise when all are done.

 ### Why not Promise.all?
 Prll works with object instead of standart Promise.all, which support only arrays.